 Is Psychology Science?

-Psychology is great, but not science, and I have the rant to prove it.
+Psychology (“soul-study”) is great, but is it really science?
+I have a very divided opinion on the matter, which I explore below.
 I also ask why psychology is failing society, and what society really, really wants out of a satisfying future.

 Grab a coffee and get reading!